 Joseph Nickisch, co-owner of Bamboi, demonstrates the strength of the paper.

-On a sunny day in April 2021, a colossal container truck drives onto a storage yard in Hoofddorp.
-A group of students stands watching with open mouths, faced with the Herculean task of unloading.
-It concerns more than 50,000 rolls of toilet paper, packed in boxes of 9 kilos each.
-It's the first delivery, straight from China, for the startup Bamboi by students Leroy Ranglek and Joseph Nickisch (both 24).
+On a sunny day in April 2021, a colossal container truck pulled into a storage facility in Hoofddorp.
+A group of students watched in awe, faced with the herculean task of unloading.
+It was more than 50,000 rolls of toilet paper, packed in 9-kilogram boxes each.
+This was the first delivery, straight from China, for the startup Bamboi founded by students Leroy Ranglek and Joseph Nickisch (both 24).

-Dutch customs also comes to check but quickly gives up on inspecting every box.
-Half of it needs to go into garage storage units, the other half to Nickisch's student house.
-'The attic there could only support five hundred kilos, and we ended up putting over five thousand kilos of rolls there.'
+Dutch customs also showed up, but quickly decided against checking every box.
+Half of the shipment went into a few garage boxes, the other half to Nickisch’s student house.
+“The attic there could only support five hundred kilograms, and in the end we stored over five thousand kilograms of rolls.”

-More than a year later, they laugh about it, but they haven't forgotten the nightmare of back then.
-'And we only paid our friends who came to help twenty euros, while we ended up working for more than six hours.'
+More than a year later, they laugh about it, but they certainly haven’t forgotten the nightmare from back then.
+“And we only paid our friends who helped us move about twenty euros, even though we ended up working for more than six hours.”

 Old trees

-According to Ranglek and Nickisch, bamboo is a solution for the emissions and environmental damage associated with paper production.
-Cutting down thirty-year-old trees for toilet paper that's only used once is a crime, they believe.
-Bamboo, on the other hand, can be fully grown within three months.
+According to Ranglek and Nickisch, bamboo is a solution to the emissions and environmental damage associated with paper production.
+Cutting down thirty-year-old trees for toilet paper that is used only once is a crime, they believe.
+Bamboo, on the other hand, can be fully regrown in just three months.

-Moreover, Ranglek explains: bamboo grows best when regularly harvested.
-When a bamboo forest is well maintained, it absorbs much more CO2 than a forest of trees.
-The harvested bamboo can be made into a pulp that's very suitable for making paper.
-Win-win, therefore, for the environment and for the two toilet paper sellers.
+Furthermore, Ranglek explains: bamboo grows best when it is regularly harvested.
+When a bamboo forest is well-maintained, it absorbs far more CO₂ than a conventional forest.
+The harvested bamboo can be turned into pulp that is highly suitable for making paper.
+A win-win situation for both the environment and for the two toilet paper entrepreneurs.

-Nickisch and Ranglek became friends in their first year of high school in Amsterdam.
-Between them, they've had more than a dozen side jobs and small businesses, from street vending to hospitality.
-They once set up a small e-commerce platform, long before bamboo paper came on their radar.
-That the two would become entrepreneurs together was a given.
-The only question was in what.
+Nickisch and Ranglek became friends in their first year of secondary school in Amsterdam.
+Together they have had over a dozen part-time jobs and small ventures, ranging from street sales to hospitality.
+At one point, they even launched a small e-commerce platform, long before bamboo paper appeared on their radar.
+It was a given that they would become entrepreneurs together.
+The only question was: in what?

-Leroy Ranglek came up with the idea to bring bamboo toilet paper to market.
+Leroy Ranglek came up with the idea to launch bamboo toilet paper on the market.

-After two years, the duo decides to move forward; the idea is too good to let go.
-They write a draft business plan.
-Nickisch, who studies International Business Administration, handles communication, customer contacts, and the brand.
-Ranglek, a Mechanical Engineering student, knows how to get a product made on the other side of the world.
+After two years, the duo decided to take the plunge; the idea was too good to pass up.
+They drafted a business plan.
+Nickisch, who studies International Business Administration, handled communication, customer relations, and the brand.
+Ranglek, a Mechanical Engineering student, knew how to get a product manufactured on the other side of the world.

-They ordered dozens of prototypes from just as many different manufacturers until they finally arrived at a product that met all requirements.
-Softness, strength, weight, and, crucial for the entrepreneurs, made entirely from bamboo.
-From core to wrapper, there isn't a gram of regular paper in a Bamboi roll.
+They ordered dozens of prototypes from just as many different manufacturers until they finally arrived at a product that met all the requirements.
+Softness, strength, weight and, a key point for the entrepreneurs, being entirely made of bamboo.
+From core to wrapper, a Bamboi roll contains not a gram of regular paper.

-Meanwhile, they took the minor in entrepreneurship at the HvA.
-'We used that minor to turn the initial setup into a functional business plan,' says Nickisch.
-When that was established, with their teachers' oversight, they applied for a social credit of 50 thousand euros.
-They only received half of it.
-Nickisch: 'Because we're young, they didn't have enough confidence.'
-From their own savings, they scraped together another 10 thousand euros, just enough to order that first gigantic shipment.
+In the meantime, they enrolled in the minor in Entrepreneurship at the HvA.
+“We used that minor to turn our initial concept into a functional business plan,” says Nickisch.
+Once that was up and running, with their teachers looking on, they applied for a social credit line of 50,000 euros.
+They ended up receiving only half of that.
+Nickisch adds, “Because we’re young, they didn’t have enough confidence in us.”
+From their personal savings, they scraped together another 10,000 euros, just enough to order that first gigantic shipment.

-Sales began through their own webshop and via platforms including bol.com.
-'The biggest challenge was managing our inventory.
-Because we had to work with a smaller budget, we didn't have enough room to order a second shipment while sales were going through the roof.'
+Sales began through their own webshop and, among others, bol.com.
+“The biggest challenge was managing our inventory.
+Because we had to work with a tighter budget, we didn’t have enough space to order a second shipment, even as sales were soaring.”

-About six months after sales began, Ranglek was a guest on an NPO4 radio broadcast, after which thirty orders came in on one morning.
-'If that had continued, we would have sold out at once and wouldn't have been able to deliver.
-We would have gone under due to our own success,' says Ranglek.
+About half a year after sales began, Ranglek appeared as a guest on a radio show on NPO4, after which thirty orders came in on one morning.
+“If that had continued, we would have sold out immediately and wouldn’t have been able to deliver.
+We would have been overwhelmed by our own success,” says Ranglek.

 Company: BamboiLocation: Amsterdam